 By the time the last survivor was rescued, there were several other vessels on the scene.
 These included a Navy patrol vessel, two cement carriers, a police launch and a number of fishing and pleasure boats.

 They were preparing to sit down for their evening meal when they heard the distant noise of the ship grounding.
-After hearing the pilot’s message to Picton Harbour Radio, they relayed to the pilot information about the best place to beach the vessel.
+After hearing the pilot’s message to Picton Harbour Radio, they relayed to the Pilot information about the best place to beach the ship.

 David Baker, along with two other family members, grabbed a portable VHF radio and went on their farm bikes to high ground overlooking Port Gore to relay information regarding the ship.
 Tony and Betty Baker remained at their radio console, keeping constant watch until well into the next day.
 Knowing nearly all the skippers and captains personally, they were kept very busy relaying traffic.